-In the future, we expect to expand our managerial, operational, finance and other resources in order to manage our operations and continue our research and development activities.
+As of December 31, 2019, we employed 239 full-time employees.
+We will need to continue to expand our managerial, operational, finance and other resources in order to manage our operations and continue our research and development activities.
 Our management and personnel, systems and facilities currently in place may not be adequate to support this future growth.
 Our need to effectively execute our growth strategy requires that we: